Reverse gyrase: Classification

-As seen in the information box above, reverse gyrase is designated under the EC number 5.6.2.2.
+Reverse gyrase is designated under the EC number 5.6.2.2.
 The first number of this code (5) designates the enzymes identity as an isomerase.
 While the enzyme itself does have both a topoisomerase and helicase-like domain, as a gyrase, it is primarily classified under the topoisomerase umbrella.
-Furthermore, the 5.6 number designates this molecule as an isomerase that is capable of changing conformation in cellular molecules.
+The 5.6 number designates this molecule as an isomerase that is capable of changing conformation in cellular molecules.
 5.6.2 designates the enzyme further as being capable of altering nucleic acid, or DNA, conformations.
 Lastly, the full designation of 5.6.2.2 characterizes this enzyme as an ATP-dependent DNA topoisomerase.